rlorigro/jungle_gym_cpp/README.md

 Default episode length is 16 steps.
 Environments of non-truncated/terminated episodes are carried over into next episode.

 ![Alt Text](data/a3c_demo.gif)

+*Apologies for the low GIF quality, this test run includes added noise*

 ## References